prabhavk/count/README.md

 # switch
-Software for describing molecular evolution, with a focus on regions that are interact with other molecules
+Software for describing molecular evolution, with a focus on interactive regions